 The baffle is actually a barrier within the tank.
 It makes sure none of the lumpy stuff escapes into the septic tank soakaway system.
 So, if this collapses that solid stuff (effluent) could get into your soakaway system and cause blockage.
 This could then mean all the wastewater backs up into your house.
 Which is a big fat no.

 This is probably the most common problem, and it's the easiest one to avoid.
 It is essential to get your septic tank emptied regularly.

 The exact schedule will vary from tank to tank, for some it's once a year, but for others, it could be 4-5.
 For some, the septic tank system may never need to be emptied.
-Nevertheless regular emptying will keep your septic tank in the best condition, and avoid anymore common septic tank problems from popping up.
+Nevertheless, regular emptying will keep your septic tank in the best condition, and prevent anymore common septic tank problems from popping up.

 Depending on the type of septic tank you have will dictate whether it has dip pipes, a baffle or both.
 Dip pips perform a similar function to the baffle we touched on earlier.
 It makes sure the correct type of waste flows into the soakaway system.